Fishest/school/_posts/2010-05-06-final-project-result.markdown

       e ^ abs(a - b) ^ 2 / -normalize

-The edge weight is some form of binary distance function such that pixel differences above and below a constant threshold become 1 and 0 repectively.
+The edge weight is some form of binary distance function such that pixel differences above and below a constant threshold become 1 and 0 respectively.
 In terms of the cost map, we use 0 to be strong evidence for a natural boundary while 1 indicates no evidence of a boundary.